Bulls–Knicks rivalry: Later years

 On January 18, 2005, Ben Gordon scored a game-winning layup to lead the Bulls past the Knicks at Madison Square Garden.
 Then on April 8, 2012, Carmelo Anthony's three-point shot in overtime gave the Knicks the win at home over Chicago.
 Finally, on October 31, 2013, Derrick Rose banked in a game-winning field goal to beat the Knicks at the United Center.
 On June 22, 2016, the Bulls traded Rose, Justin Holiday, and a 2017 draft pick to the Knicks for Robin Lopez, Jerian Grant, and José Calderón, who was soon traded to the Los Angeles Lakers.
 On November 13, 2024, Coby White made game-winning free throws following a shooting foul committed by Josh Hart to lead the Bulls past the Knicks at Madison Square Garden.

-The Bulls and Knicks faced-off under East Group C in the 2025 NBA Cup, with the Bulls winning the group stage game on October 31 with a score of 135–125.
+The Bulls and Knicks faced off in East Group C of the 2025 NBA Cup, with their group stage meeting on October 31, 2025, at Chicago.
+The Bulls gave the Knicks their only loss of the tournament with a 135–125 win.
+However, in their succeeding regular season game at New York on November 2, the Knicks handed the Bulls their first loss of the regular season with a 128–116 win.
+The Knicks went on to win the group and eventually the 2025 NBA Cup championship, becoming the first champions in the tournament's history to finish with a non-perfect record.